Singularities of symmetric powers and irrationality of motivic zeta functions: Singularities of symmetric powers

-It follows from \cite[Theorem 3.36]{Kollar2} that over a field of characteristic zero there exists a functorial resolution of singularities, i. e. a functor $F: X \mapsto (\pi_X: \widetilde{X} \to X)$ from the category of varieties over $K$ and \textit{smooth} morphisms to the category of smooth varieties and smooth morphisms such that $\pi_X: \widetilde{X} \to X$ is a resolution of singularities, and for any smooth $f: X \to Y$ the canonical map $\widetilde{X} \to X \times_{Y} \widetilde{Y}$ is an isomorphism.
+Before proving Theorem \ref{resolution}, let us fix some notation.
+Recall that it follows from \cite[Theorem 3.36]{Kollar2} that over a field of characteristic zero there exists a functorial resolution of singularities, i. e. a functor $F: X \mapsto (\pi_X: \widetilde{X} \to X)$ from the category of varieties over $K$ and \textit{smooth} morphisms to the category of smooth varieties and smooth morphisms such that $\pi_X: \widetilde{X} \to X$ is a resolution of singularities, and for any smooth $f: X \to Y$ the canonical map $\widetilde{X} \to X \times_{Y} \widetilde{Y}$ is an isomorphism.
 From now on in this section we assume that we have fixed a functorial resolution of singularities.

 \begin{notation} We will use the following natural decomposition of symmetric powers into locally closed subsets.
 Let $(X^{r})^{\circ}$ be the complement in $X^r$ of the union of the big diagonals in $X^r$.
 Given positive integers $d_1 \le d_2 \le \cdots \le d_r$ such that $d_1 + \cdots + d_r = n$, there is a locally closed embedding $(X^{r})^{\circ} \hookrightarrow X^n$ given by $\Delta_{d_1} \times \ldots \times \Delta_{d_r}$, where $\Delta_{i}: X \to X^{i}$ are the diagonal embeddings.
 Let $\lambda$ be the partition of $n$ given by $d_1, \ldots, d_r$.
 We denote by $S_{\lambda}(X)$ (or simply $S_{\lambda}$ when $X$ is understood) the image of $(X^{r})^{\circ}$ in $X^{n}$, and by $X_{\lambda}$ the image of $S_{\lambda}(X)$ in $\Sym^n(X)$ under the natural projection $\pi: X^n \to \Sym^n(X)$.
 It is easily seen that the $X_{\lambda}$ give a partition of $\Sym^n(X)$ into locally closed subvarieties.